jaclas/Firebird-ODS-11-to-12-converter/README.md

 The tool uses files extracted from the Firebird 2.5.9 and 3.0.7 server, mainly the gbak tool, but also many other files, necessary for gbak operation.

 To perform the database conversion you do not need to install Firebird server, neither version 2.x nor version 3.0.
-You can run them on a "clean" computer.
+You can run them on a "clean" computer, **without** any servers installed!

 The scripts were written in two versions, under Windows (batch script) and under Linux (bash script).